ybertot/coq/doc/sphinx/language/cic.rst

 ::

-    [TODO Note: This commentary does not seem to correspond to the preceding example.]
+    [TODO Note: This commentary does not seem to correspond to the preceding example.
+Instead it is referring to the first example in Inductive Definitions section.
+It seems we should either delete the preceding example and refer the the example above of type `list A`, or else we should rewrite the commentary below.]

     Then every instantiated constructor of list A satisfies the nested positivity condition for list
       │